FaultyPine/tiny_engine/README.md

     - allow access to these things through ids or shared pointers
 - serialize objects...
 I.E. store positions and whatnot so im not just hardcoding them
     - will also allow me to change them while in-engine and save those changes
-    - use rel pointers/arrays to make everything one big blob
+    - use rel pointers/arrays to make everything one big blob?
-- Custom allocators (arenas)
+- growable-fixed-vector datatype (fixed mem of certain size, when exceeds transition to heap)
 - better grass sway w/distortion texture to emulate wind better
 - PBR
 - HDR/Tonemapping & Bloom